berkeley-scf/tutorial-unix-basics/index.md

 ## 5.3 File names and extensions

-The format a file is in is deterined by the actual content of the file.
+The format a file is in is determined by the **actual content** of the file.
 In many cases, files have extensions such as `.csv` (for comma-separated text files), `.pdf` for PDFs, `.jpg` for JPEG files.
 The extension is a convention that helps us and programs distinguish different kinds of files and therefore know how to manipulate/interpret the files.

 **But the extension is just a convention -- changing the file name doesn't change the file format!**